aws-samples/eks-workshop-v2/website/docs/observability/opensearch/access-opensearch.md

 ---
 ## Objective

 In this section we setup OpenSearch for the upcoming labs using these steps:

 1. Retrieve credentials for OpenSearch from the AWS Systems Manager Parameter Store
-1. Load an OpenSearch dashboard for Kubernetes events
+1. Load a pre-created OpenSearch dashboard for Kubernetes events
 1. Confirm access to the OpenSearch dashboard

 ---

 ## Lab

-**Step 1:** Credentials for the OpenSearch domain have been saved in the AWS Systems Manager Parameter Store.
+**Step 1:** Credentials for the OpenSearch domain have been saved in the AWS Systems Manager Parameter Store during the provisioning process.
 Retrieve this information and set up the necessary environment variables.

 ```bash
 $ export OPENSEARCH_HOST=$(aws ssm get-parameter \